CM-lifts for Isogeny Classes of Shimura F-crystals over Finite Fields

-{\bf 3.8.
-Remarks.} {\bf (a)} Sections 2.7, 3.5, and 3.7 hold with $k$ replaced by an arbitrary perfect field of characteristic $p$.
-Theorem 3.5 was first obtained in [Br] and [Zi2] (strictly speaking these references worked with $Re$ instead of $\Rtil e$ but as $\Phi_{\tilde Re}(\tilde Re)\subseteq Re$ it is easy to see that for $p\ge 2$ there exists a natural bijection between lifts of $\scrC$ to $Re$ and lifts of $\scrC$ to $\Rtil e$).
-The results 3.6, 3.7.1, and 3.7.3 are not in the reach of either [Br] or [Zi2].
+{\bf 3.7.
+Remarks.} {\bf (a)} Sections 2.8, 3.4, and 3.6 hold with $k$ replaced by an arbitrary perfect field of characteristic $p$.
+Theorem 3.4 was first obtained in [Br] and [Zi2] (strictly speaking these references worked with $Re$ instead of $\Rtil e$ but as $\Phi_{\tilde Re}(\tilde Re)\subseteq Re$, it is easy to see that for $p\ge 3$ there exists a natural bijection between lifts of $\scrC$ to $Re$ with respect to $V$ and lifts of $\scrC$ to $\Rtil e$ with respect to $V$).